Updated Feb. 7, 2022

 COVID-19 vaccines are safe and effective.

 Rigorous testing has demonstrated the vaccines’ safety and the Centers for Disease Control and Prevention (CDC) continue to monitor for safety concerns.
 All available vaccines are effective at preventing severe disease, hospitalization and death caused by COVID-19.
-According to an April 2 report from the CDC, real-world data collected during a study with almost 4,000 healthcare workers suggested that fully vaccinated individuals were 90% less likely to get infected.
+The CDC states that vaccines remain the best public health measure to protect people from COVID-19, slow transmission, and reduce the likelihood of new variants emerging.
+Learn more

 Since being authorized, millions of people in the United States have received COVID-19 vaccines and the CDC is continuing to monitor for safety concerns in multiple ways.
 The general public can provide feedback to the CDC about the side effects they experience after vaccination by using the v-safe smartphone app.
 Individuals can also report adverse events the Vaccine Adverse Event Reporting System (VAERS).
 There are also multiple other safety monitoring systems maintained by different agencies, including the FDA, Department of Defense, Department of Veterans Affairs and Indian Health Services.